×

 • Intentionally placing another person in reasonable apprehension of imminent physical injury

-• Knowingly touching another person with the intent to injure, insult, or provoke such person.
+• Knowingly touching another person with the intent to injure, insult, or provoke that person.

 Note that the definition includes “placing another person in reasonable apprehension of injury,” as well as “touching another person with the intent to provoke.”
 This means that mere threats of violence could lead to an assault charge.